 As we said before, everything runs on lists.
-This acts at the core of your ecosystem, where any and all tools orbit and feed from.
+This acts at the core of your ecosystem, where any and all tools orbit and feed on.

 Emails need personalization from the merge tags, QR codes scanned when members attend events track it in that member’s profile, and soon other tools will recognize this member attended said event, and start to personalize and automate communication themselves.
 It’s an ecosystem that works to feed other parts and so on and so on.